tardisfromtornspace/Bridge-Commander/Documentation/DoctorWhoModReadme.txt

 === Changelong ===
 1.0.8
-* Dalek Crucible now available.
+* Dalek Crucible and smaller Dalek saucers now available.
 1.0.7
 * Fix to a very outlier condition with the armour tech which could only happen if a ship dealt so much ton of millions of damage continuously so fast a possible race condition happened, thanks to Grey for detecting it!
 * ???
 Ehhh... it must be the alignment, I was looking at the constellation of Orion.
 Look!
 Tell me, what can you see, up there, in the sky?
 I can't see anything, it's just...black.
 But I mean, it's working, the telescope is working, there are no clouds in the sky!
 It was there, the entire constellat...
 Look, look there!
 They're going out!
 Oh my God!
 The Stars are going out!